marushkevych/grunt-cmiscopy/README.md

 ```
 grunt cmiscopy:pages:l
 ```
-will list all objects recurcively in `$cmisRoot/pages` folder
+will list all documents in `$cmisRoot/pages` folder

 ```
 grunt cmiscopy::l
 ```
-will list all objects recurcively in `$cmisRoot` folder
+will list all documents in `$cmisRoot` folder

 ```
-grunt cmiscopy:pages:upload
+grunt cmiscopy:pages:u
 ```
 will upload local `$localRoot/pages` to CMS `$cmisRoot/pages`